nelises/time-series-forecast/README.md

 **2. Data Preprocessing**
 - **Data Cleaning**: Removal of data format inconsistencies.
 - *Transformation*: Standardization of numeric variables using log transformation.
-- *Handling Missing Values*: Linear interpolation was applied to manage missing data.
+- Handling Missing Values: Linear interpolation was applied to manage missing data.
 - *Feature Engineering*: Creatation of new features to optimize data for model use.